peterdsharpe/AeroSandbox/README.md

 # Installation

+There are several easy ways to get started with AeroSandbox!

-Find the latest release here: [https://github.com/peterdsharpe/AeroSandbox/releases](https://github.com/peterdsharpe/AeroSandbox/releases)
+1. Download the latest release here: [https://github.com/peterdsharpe/AeroSandbox/releases](https://github.com/peterdsharpe/AeroSandbox/releases)

-Alternatively, if you just want the raw package (and no test cases or examples), install with "pip install AeroSandbox"!
+2. If you just want the raw package (and no test cases or examples), install by typing "pip install AeroSandbox" into your terminal! (assuming you already have Python >=3.7 and PyPI installed, preferably via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section))

+3. Both of the above options will download released versions of AeroSandbox.
+If you'd rather get a nightly/dev version, clone or download directly from the "master" branch on [the AeroSandbox GitHub page](https://github.com/peterdsharpe/AeroSandbox)

 Source code at: [https://github.com/peterdsharpe/AeroSandbox/](https://github.com/peterdsharpe/AeroSandbox/)